NuVotifier/NuVotifier/usage.md

 When first setting up NuVotifier, you will probably want debug mode to be enabled.
 This prints extra information to the console, ensuring that votes are being processed as they should.
-If you are experiencing an error, or having issues with votes being processed, you should first look to enable this.
+If you are experiencing an error, or having issues with votes being processed, you should first enable this.
 Debug mode can be turned on by setting `debug` in the config.yml to true.

 ## Tokens vs Public Key